 – MCAT provides transportation, for a $3.00 per trip (one way) fee, to seniors 60+ and disabled residents of Middlesex County.
 The general purpose of the program is to make intermittent transportation available and accessible so that residents may obtain the necessities of life.
 Registration and reservations are required.
 If you need assistance or an accommodation with any Middlesex County Area Transit services, please call a MCAT representative at 800-221-3520.

-Click here to download the Ride Guide
+Click here to download the MCAT Travel Guide

 To register, please call 1-800-221-3520 after completing the registration form (click here to download)